Are you considering placing your child for adoption?

 - who can visit you at the hospital?

-Post placement contact includes phone calls, texts, emails and in-person contact between you and the adoptive family.
+Post placement contact can include phone or video calls, texts, emails and in-person contact between you, your child, and the adoptive family.
 The amount of contact can be as little or as much as you want.
-Your adoption counselor will help you determine what level and type of contact you desire with the adoptive family.
+Your adoption counselor will help you determine what level and type of contact you desire with the adoptive family to ensure that the adoptive family you pick is also open to the same level of contact.